Laki: Consequences in monsoon regions

-There is evidence that the Laki eruption weakened African and Indian monsoon circulations, leading to between 1 and 3 mm less daily precipitation than normal over the Sahel of Africa, resulting in, among other effects, low flow in the River Nile.
+Some evidence indicates that the Laki eruption weakened African and Indian monsoon circulations, leading to between 1 and 3 mm less daily precipitation than normal over the Sahel of Africa, resulting in, among other effects, low flow in the River Nile.
 The resulting famine that afflicted Egypt in 1784 cost it roughly one-sixth of its population.
 The eruption was also found to have affected South Arabia and the already ongoing Chalisa famine in India.

 Consequences in East Asia

 The Great Tenmei famine of 1782–1788 in Japan may have been worsened by the Laki eruption.
 In the same year, Mount Asama erupted in Japan (Tenmei eruption).
 The eruption may have affected a drought in eastern China.